bobbyhiddn/Magi_CLI/README.md

    - Add a new SSH session by providing the host, username, and optional private key
    - Generate a new RSA key pair for authentication or use an existing private key
    - Delete an existing SSH session and its associated keys
-   - Bypass the session selection and directly connect to a session using its alias
+   - Directly connect to a session using its alias

 ##### Future Spells